On Air Now

-The sixth form student impressed the judges with an operatic performance of ‘Granada’.
+The sixth form student impressed the judges with an operatic performance of ‘Granada’ at her first audition, and ‘Sei Tu La Ragione’ in the semi-final.

 Faith Tucker, an 18-year-old singer on Britain’s Got Talent, stands out among this year’s contestants for her surprisingly mature, operatic voice.